rubenvoss/devops-rails/setup_server.md

 ```
 check if stuff was installed:
 ```
-# check for the status of nginx
+# check for the status of nginx - should be active
-# systemctl status nginx
+systemctl status nginx
+# check for docker
+docker run hello-world
-# checks for the nginx version, was it installed?
+# check for webhook
-# nginx -V
+systemctl status webhook
 ```